Bertware/wlan10/README.md

 ## Say thanks

 Say thanks!
-Star this project so I can see the impact, [buy me some pizza](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=K4856LBVQZ25L), or leave me a message!
+Star this project so I can see the impact, or leave me a message!

 ## Credits